HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 }
 ```

-Lets define `disconnected$` stream now, as that's easy.
-You can think of `disconnected$` as an event which occured in component and on that event we need to stop subscribing to state changes
+Let's define the `disconnected$` stream now, as that's easy.
+You can think of `disconnected$` as an event which occurrs in component and on that event we need to stop subscribing to state changes

-Stencil.js having `disconnectedCallback` hook for knowing when the component is disconnected from the DOM
+Stencil.js has `disconnectedCallback` hook for knowing when the component is disconnected from the DOM.

-But we need this in stream form to be able to use with RxJS.
-We can use `Subject` for this, as it can emit value when component is disconnected.
+But we need this in stream form to be able to use it with RxJS.
+We can use `Subject` for this, as it can emit value when the component is disconnected.

 ```ts
 disconnected$ = new Subject<void>()